Xilinx/mlir-aie/AIEDialect.md

 Example:
 ```
-  %objFifo = AIE.objectFifo.createObjectFifo(%tile12, %tile13, 4) : !AIE.objectFifo<memref<16xi32>>
+  %objFifo = AIE.objectFifo.createObjectFifo(%tile12, {%tile13, %tile23}, 4) : !AIE.objectFifo<memref<16xi32>>
 ```
-This operation creates an objectFifo between tiles 12 and 13 of 4 elements, each a buffer of 16 32-bit integers.
+This operation creates an objectFifo between %tile12, %tile13 and %tile23 of 4 elements, each a buffer of 16 32-bit integers.

 #### Attributes: